richardgourley/common-email-tool/README.md

-# Multi Language Email Template Manager
+# Common email tool

 ## Intro
-A Django app that allows multi-lingual teams to login, create common email templates and add translations.
+A user based Django web application for multi-lingual teams that allows assigned users to login, create common email templates and add translations.

 ## Features
 - A team member can add a commonly used email template such as welcoming a new customer, a pricing template etc.